-At the top of the screen you will see when your lask WhatsApp backup was created, plus an option to back up right away.
-Make sure to do this on WiFi if possible, as backing up media can use up a lot of mobile data.
+At the top of the screen, you will see a log of your recent WhatsApp backups, plus an option to back up right away.
+Make sure to do this on Wi-Fi if possible, as backing up media can use up heaps of mobile data.

-Below that you can choose the Google Account you want to back up to, back up frequency, and more.
-We recommend not backing up videos, as this will quickly eat through your Google Drive storage capacity!
+Below that, you can choose the Google Account you want to back up to, your backup frequency, and more.
+We recommend not backing up videos, as this will quickly eat through your Google Drive storage limit!

 It’s worth noting that you can only backup WhatsApp files via Google Drive for now.
 If your phone doesn’t have Google Play Services (newer Huawei phones, for example), you may not be able to create a WhatsApp backup using the method above.
-Additionally, WhatsApp backups are not protected by end-to-end encryption like messages are, and they’re automatically deleted from your Google Drive account after one year of inactivity.
+Additionally, WhatsApp backups are not protected by end-to-end encryption like messages are, and your Google Drive purges them automatically after one year of inactivity.